yuehniu/homepage/_posts/2024-04-17-AISecurityOverview.md

 models will not learn the exact inputs, thereby to some extent alleviating the problem.
 However, adding perturbation inevitably affect the model utility.

-### Backdoor/Trojan Attacks
+### Model Behavior

-Backdoor attacks is another critical concern in current AI systems.
+Controlling a model's behavior is another critical concern in current AI system.
+An adversary may provide specific inputs and prompts to break down the AI system, or change its behavior for their own purpose.

+#### Backdoor/Trojan Attacks

+Backdoor attacks is one of these concerns that control the model's behavior.
 An adversary can create a Trojaned model that performs pretty well on normal inputs, but is fully controlled with inputs that have certain specific pattern.